Doctors in Distress

 Doctors in Distress is a British charity established in 2019 with a primary mission to reduce the prevalence of burnout and suicides among healthcare professionals in the United Kingdom.
-The organisation's inception was a response to the tragic suicide of Dr Jagdip Sidhu, a highly regarded cardiologist, in November 2018.
+The organisation's inception was a response to the suicide of Dr Jagdip Sidhu, a cardiologist, in November 2018.
 This event deeply impacted his brother, Amandip Sidhu, who founded the charity.
 Doctors in Distress is dedicated to raising awareness of the significant pressures faced by medical practitioners and fostering more compassionate and supportive work environments where healthcare professionals can openly discuss challenges such as stress and mental health.

 The organisation offers various services, including webinars, workshops, and facilitated peer support groups where healthcare professionals can openly discuss the emotional impact of their work and seek support from their peers in a safe, judgment free environment.

-Doctors in Distress actively raises awareness of mental health challenges in the medical field and advocates for cultural changes within the National Health Service (NHS) to combat the stigma surrounding mental health.
-It works to influence decision makers to prioritise positive transformational change to provide robust mental health support for healthcare workers.

-BAFTA awarding winning author and former doctor Adam Kay joined the organisation as a patron in 2023, bringing further attention to the cause through his bestselling book and advocacy for mental well-being in the medical field.
+Author and former doctor Adam Kay joined the organisation as a patron in 2023.

-In the fictionalised television adaptation of Adam Kay's memoir This is Going to Hurt, the storyline follows a doctor who dies by suicide and subsequently a memorial tree is planted for her.
-This fictitious memorial tree planting inspired Kay and Doctors in Distress to launch a National Memorial Tree Planting Campaign in UK hospital trust gardens to remember all healthcare workers who have died by suicide and to represent a commitment to human not heroic leadership.

 Dame Clare Gerada is patron of the charity, and has a varied trustee board consisting of doctors and lay persons, as well as a cohort of ambassadors.

-Through its advocacy, support services, and commitment to changing the culture surrounding mental health in the NHS, the charity plays a pivotal role in safeguarding the mental health of those dedicated to caring for others.

 The suicide rate among doctors is estimated at between two and five times higher than for the general population.

 As of the Summer of 2025, Doctors in Distress had assisted more than 6,000 healthcare professionals.